-Operational Risk is defined as the "risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, which includes legal risk and Shariah non-compliance risk but excludes strategic and reputational risk".
+Operational Risk is defined as the "risk of loss resulting from inadequate or failed internal processes, people, and systems, as well as from external events which may negatively impact the Group's financial performance and reputation".

 It is inherent in all banking products, activities, processes and systems and the effective management of operational risk has always been a fundamental element of a bank's risk management programme.